Terradue/doc-developer-sandbox/source/field/vegetation/lib_python_ndvi/data.rst

 :download:`Landsat series <files/series.rdf>`

+For each Landsat product, generate a file containing the dataset metadata.

+.. todo:: FABIO!!

+Finally go to the Sandbox catalogue Web Interface at the address http://<sandbox IP>/catalogue/search and click search, you will see the Landsat products!

 .. admonition:: Congrats!

-  There is now test data on the sandbox!
+  There is now Landsat 5&7 data available on the Laboratory S3 storage and registered on the Sandbox catalogue!

 .. rubric:: Footnotes

 .. [#f1] `GDAL Virtual format <http://www.gdal.org/gdal_vrttut.html>`_